aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-XGBoost-on-a-tabular-dataset.md

     dtype: int64

-We can also display the distinct values in each categorical feature along with the respective value counts :
+We can also display the distinct values in each categorical feature along with the respective value count :

 ```python